cangjielanguage/cangjie_tools/cjpm/doc/developer_guide.md

 In addition to the aforementioned commands and configuration items, `cjpm` also supports other features such as build scripts, command extensions, etc.

-For detailed information on all commands, configuration items, and additional features of `cjpm`, please refer to the [《Cangjie Package Manager User Guide》](./user_guide.md).
+For detailed information on all commands, configuration items, and additional features of `cjpm`, please refer to the [《Cangjie Project Manager User Guide》](./user_guide.md).